mjflores/Adaboost_DTC_SVC_LR/README.md

 # Classification_Adaboost_DTC_SVC_LR

+This is an example of classification

-Example of classification by using Adaboost with DTC, SVC and LR over the iris dataset
+This example uses Adaboost with DTC, SVC and LR over the iris dataset to make a classifer